-Noninvasive imaging technique may help kids with heart transplantsJuly 12th, 2012 in Cardiology /
+Noninvasive imaging technique may help kids with heart transplantsJuly 12, 2012 in Medicine & Health / Cardiology

 Cardiologists at Washington University School of Medicine in St. Louis have developed a noninvasive imaging technique that may help determine whether children who have had heart transplants are showing early signs of rejection.
 The technique could reduce the need for these patients to undergo invasive imaging tests every one to two years.

 The new method is described online in the Journal of Heart and Lung Transplantation.